 Easy to clean

-The dial lets you control the speed with 10 settings so you can achieve any consistency you need.
-The Ascent series also has built-in WiFi connectivity and can be paired with the Vitamix app for access to a recipe library and remote control.
+A simple dial controls the blender speed, with 10 settings so you can achieve any consistency you need.
+But the Ascent series also has built-in Wi-Fi connectivity and can be paired with the Vitamix app for access to a recipe library and remote control.
 Besides the high price, the main issue we have with this blender as a baby food maker is that it only includes two of the small cups, though you can buy more to have extras on hand.

 Food has to be manually transferred between steaming and blending

 The sleek and modern-looking Beaba Babycook Neo is a convenient system that can steam raw ingredients and blend them info ready-to-eat (or ready-to-freeze) baby meals in just 15 minutes, plus it can also defrost or reheat food straight from the fridge or freezer, no microwave required.
 Most of the models on this list have at least some plastic parts that come into contact with the food; these are usually free of BPA and other problematic chemicals, but if you're looking to avoid plastic altogether, the Babycook Neo is a great option.
 Nothing plastic comes in contact with the food or the steam used to cook it: There's a glass blending jar and stainless steel steaming rack and water reservoir.